-A small-scale 2015 study of women suggested that getting more sleep the night before increased their sexual desire the next day.
-Women who reported longer average sleep times reported better genital arousal than those with shorter sleep times.
+A small-scale 2015 study of women suggested that sleeping more the night before increased their sexual desire the next day.
+Women with longer average sleep times reported better genital arousal than those with shorter sleep times.

 Following a nutritious diet can benefit people’s sex drive by promoting good circulation and heart health and removing specific foods that can decrease libido.

 Eating a diet rich in vegetables, low in sugar, and high in lean proteins can help prevent disorders that affect libido.